YZHA-yuzi/nbRegQF/README.md

 ### Fit the health model using estimated exposure quantile functions

-With posterior samples of basis coefficients used for expanding exposure quantile functions, the means and precision matrices of MVN priors assumed for basis coefficients of basis functions used for expanding exposure quantile functions can be computed using the function `exposure.prior`.
+With posterior samples of basis coefficients used for modeling exposure quantile functions, the means and precision matrices of MVN priors computed using the function `exposure.prior`.
 Outputs from this function will be used as inputs for the function `fit.health.quan.errors`, which fits the NB model while accounting for uncertainties associated with the estimation of quantile functions.
 Again, as in the case of assuming quantile functions are known,
 ![\\beta(\\tau)](https://latex.codecogs.com/png.latex?%5Cbeta%28%5Ctau%29 "\beta(\tau)")
 is expanded using orthonormal Bernstein polynomials of degree 1.